ryanpitts/journalists-guide-datasets/datasets/ipeds.md

   notice it references a specific year. `EF` represents the general category.
   `2009` is the academic year.
 The `_RV` suffix means this variable was revised.
 This is the unique name for this variable for this year.
-* `DVEF01` - This is a short name, like a slug, that describes this variable.
+* `DVEF01` - This is the short variable name, like a slug, that describes this variable.
 See how both lines in the same share the same short name, category, and long name?
 * `Fall enrollment/retention rates` - This is the category you'll find this variable.
-* `Adult age (25-64) enrollment, all students` - This is a long name for this variable.
+* `Adult age (25-64) enrollment, all students` - This is the long variable name for this variable.
 Sometimes, you can often find a long description in the [glossary].
 For example, here's the [glossary entry for Fall Enrollment (EF)](http://nces.ed.gov/ipeds/glossary/index.asp?id=802) and [Retention rate](http://nces.ed.gov/ipeds/glossary/?charindex=R).
 * the rest...
 I don't know.